NaturalIntelligence/fast-xml-parser/.github/ISSUE_TEMPLATE.md

 - [ ] Yes
 - [ ] No

-[Bookmark](https://github.com/NaturalIntelligence/fast-xml-parser/stargazers) this repository for further updates?
+[Bookmark](https://github.com/NaturalIntelligence/fast-xml-parser/stargazers) this repository for further updates.